 Nuts and seeds: chia seeds, flax seeds, pumpkin seeds, sunflower seeds, dried coconut, almonds, pistachios, chestnuts, hazelnuts, pecans.

-Whole grains: bulgur, pearl barley, quinoa, whole wheat, oatmeal, brown rice, millet, couscous, bran.
+Whole grains: bulgur, pearl barley, quinoa, whole wheat, oatmeal, brown rice, millet, couscous, bran, corn.

 Increase your daily fiber intake by enriching your breakfast

 Do you typically start you day with eggs and sausages?
 Or, do you skip breakfast altogether, opting instead for a cup of coffee?
 We propose that you challenge these habits, and try out this fiber-rich breakfast.